longshorej/activator-lagom-java-chirper/DEPLOY.md

 The frontend of the Chirper application will be available as well.
 Open http://192.168.10.1:9000/ in your browser to visit the Chirper frontend.

-Congratulations - you have now deployed Lagom Chirper into [Production Suite Sandbox](https://www.lightbend.com/product/conductr/developer)!
+Congratulations - you have now deployed Lagom Chirper into [Enterprise Suite Sandbox](https://www.lightbend.com/product/conductr/developer)!

 ### Lagom Chirper quick tour